14th August, 2024

 The pages of the accident book should be removed once completed.
 This is so that personal information from one form, isn't made available to anyone with access to the accident book.

-When sharing accident book records with anyone other the person detailed in the report, consider your data protection requirements.
-In the latest official accident book produced by the HSE, there is an option for the employee to tick if they consent to their personal information being shared to safety representatives.
-If they don't consent, then the content of the report should only be shared with safety representatives once personal data has been removed.
+When sharing accident book records with anyone other than the person detailed in the report, consider your data protection requirements.
+In the latest official accident book produced by the HSE, there is an option for the employee to tick if they consent to their personal information being shared with safety representatives.
+If they don't consent, then the contents of the report should only be shared with safety representatives once personal data has been removed.

 anonymise the information if the injured person does not tick the tick box and disclose it to safety representatives and/or representatives of employee safety.